junxit/us-congress-bills-111/metadata.md

 - 2009-05-14 — Introduced in House
 - 2009-05-14 — Introduced in House
 - 2009-05-14 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-06-04 — Committee Consideration and Mark-up Session Held.
+- 2009-06-04 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2009-06-15 — Considered under suspension of the rules. (consideration: CR H6758-6759)
+- 2009-06-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2422.
+- 2009-06-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-15 — Mr. Lynch moved to suspend the rules and pass the bill, as amended.
+- 2009-06-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6758)
+- 2009-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6758)
+- 2009-06-15 — The title of the measure was amended.
+Agreed to without objection.